mw-experts/rsql/README.md

 or

 `/movies?query=director.lastName==Nolan and year>=2000`.

-See examples below.

-This is a complete and thoroughly tested parser for RSQL written in Typescript(Javascript).
-Since RSQL is a superset of the FIQL, it can be used for parsing FIQL as well.

-## RSQL overview

 RSQL introduces simple and composite operators which can be used to build basic and complex queries.